mngugi/Walk_Throughs/HackDNA_Fundamentals/PART1/HackDNAEasys.md

 * Anti-debugging JavaScript
 * Minified code

-These measures may inconvenience casual users but do not stop attackers.
+These measures may inconvenience casual users, but do not stop attackers.

 Security through obscurity is not effective protection.